UmbraChimera/The-Gaze-of-the-Pontifex/Deities/Lathander.md

 ---

 # ☀️ Lathander — The Morninglord
 God of renewal, creativity, and the dawn.
-In **Respite**, his faith is the banner of reform and compassion, championed by the beloved half-elf [[NPCs/Conclave/Lathander_Serenya|Dawnlady Serenya Vaelith]].
+In **Respite**, his faith is the banner of reform and compassion, championed by the beloved half-elf [[Dawnlady Serenya Vaelith|Dawnlady Serenya Vaelith]].

 - **Alignment:** Neutral Good
 - **Domains:** Life, Light